Natasha Theremin

 Natalia Lvovna Termen (Наталья Львовна Термен; born 24 June 1948), better known as Natasha Theremin, is a Russian musician.

 Early life

 She is the daughter of Russian scientist, musician and inventor Léon Theremin and Maria Feodorovna Theremin (Gushchina).
-Her father invented the instrument in which she specialized, the theremin in 1919.
+Her father invented the theremin, the instrument in which she specialized, in 1919.

 Theremin received her first music lessons as a child from her father, who accompanied her on the piano.
 She graduated from the School of the Moscow Conservatory and the Gnessin Academy with a specialty in teaching piano.

 Career

 Beginning in the late 1970s, she began to develop new techniques on how to play the theremin, and became one of the few prominent concert performers on this instrument at the time.

 Natasha Theremin introduced the instrument configuration that uses the edge of the palm.
 One octave fits between the open and closed positions of the hand.
 These settings were favored by performers such as Carolina Eyck, Masami Takeuchi and Lydia Kavina.

 Continuing the innovations of Lev Theremin, Natasha created new interpretations of classical works, including "Swan" by Saint-Saens, "Daisies" and "Vocalise" by Sergei Rachmaninoff and "Concerto for voice" by Glier.
 She performs contemporary music for the theremin, written especially for her (such as "Fantasia for theremin and organ" by S. Archer, "Melody for theremin" by Vorontsov).
 She gives concerts in Moscow, Leningrad, Kazan, Vilnius, Tallinn and is involved in the filming of documentaries.

 During joint visits with her father, Natasha Theremin demonstrated the theremin at the festival in Bourges, (France) and the concert program of the International Computer Music Festival in Stockholm (Sweden, 1990), New York University, the University of Berkeley (US, 1991) and during the award to Leo Theremin in the "Academy of light" in The Hague (Holland, 1993).

 On September 25, 1991, at Stanford University, a concert was held in honor of Lev Theremin, in which Natasha, accompanied by electronic music pioneer Max Mathews, performed Rachmaninoff's "Vocalise".

 Léon Theremin created a series of concerts for the tube theremin especially for Natasha.
 Under her guidance, Russia attempted to create the world's first theremin concert on a modern technology base.
 The tool was presented at festivals in France, Lithuania and Sweden.